-Crispy buffalo smashed potatoes are an instant favorite!
+Buffalo smashed potatoes are an instant favorite!
 The smashed potatoes get crisped up perfectly in the oven, and then are topped with a tangy, spicy buffalo sauce.

 If you love buffalo sauce, you'll love this recipe.
 It's a recipe that is perfect for holidays, backyard cookouts, and snacking while watching football or your favorite sport.
-And even just everyday lunch or dinner.

 I mean, sure you've tried buffalo chicken wings.
 And maybe even buffalo cauliflower.
 But have you tried buffalo smashed potatoes?
 If you haven't, do it now and thank me later.